differentpla-net/differentpla-net.github.io/_posts/2003-01-13-linux-on-sony-vaio-upgrading-to-a-24-kernel-and-ext3.md

 ---
 title: "Linux on Sony Vaio - Upgrading to a 2.4 kernel and ext3"
+short_title: "Upgrading to a 2.4 kernel and ext3"
 date: 2003-01-13T15:44:00.000Z
+layout: series
+series: linux-on-vaio
+tags: linux sony-vaio
 ---
 ## Upgrading to a 2.4 kernel